Trayal

-Trayal Corporation (Трајал Корпорација) is a company manufacturing tires, protective devices and industrial explosives based in Kruševac, Serbia.
+Trayal Corporation (Трајал Корпорација) is a company manufacturing tires, protective devices and industrial explosives.

 History

 Trayal Corporation was founded in 1889 in Kruševac as a "Gunpowder Works".

 In 2006, the Government of Serbia sold 76.9% of shares of the company to the Bulgarian Brikel (owned by the businessman Hristo Kovachki) for a sum of 12.1 million euros, with the obligation to invest 25.1 million euros.
 At the time, Trayal Corporation had 3,500 employees in five divisions.
 However, over the years, most of the production was significantly reduced due to poor management.

-In 2011, the American tire manufacturing company Cooper Tire & Rubber Company took automobile tire facilities of Trayal for a sum of 13 million euros.
-The newly established company which has disintegrated from the Trayal Corporation, was named "Cooper Tire & Rubber Company Serbia" d.o.o.
+In 2011, the American tire manufacturing company Cooper Tire & Rubber Company acquired automobile tire division of Trayal for 13 million euros.
+The newly established company which has seceeded from the Trayal Corporatio was named "Cooper Tire & Rubber Company Serbia" d.o.o.

-In 2013, the Government of Serbia took over the company's remaining assets, as it accumulated 130 million euros of debt and contract with the Bulgarian company was cancelled.
+In 2013, the Government of Serbia took over the company's remaining assets, as it accumulated 130 million euros of debt.
 In 2017, Trayal Corporation developed remotely-controlled anti-hail protection system used in agriculture.

 As of 2018, "Trayal Corporation" is the largest employer in the city of Kruševac, with exports to the foreign markets.

-Market

-"Trayal Corporation" exports to the neighbouring Balkan countries, EU countries and the United States.